The Heroic Story of Raymond Ortiz Salsedo

 “When I reached the Oklahoma, I opened up the areas marked by shop fitters – they had the ship’s blueprints and knew where we could burn to open up the ship.
 For around five hours, I burned open the Oklahoma, with around 12 people coming out of the burn holes over that time.”

 After working on the Oklahoma, he returned to the dock to help people who were injured, and to help burn open other ships that had been hit.
-That day, Raymond was sworn into the Navy.
+That day, Raymond Ortiz Salsedo was sworn into the Navy.

 He stayed for three days working nonstop, getting by on adrenaline.
 When he finally returned to his pregnant wife, she couldn’t believe it.
 She’d believed him to be dead since he hadn’t returned right after the attack.
-As with most others under the impression another attack was imminent, Raymond built a deep shelter for her in the back yard to keep her protected.
+As with most others under the impression another attack was imminent, Ortiz Salsedo built a deep shelter for her in the back yard to keep her protected.

 “The guns were very long, maybe 30-40 feet.
 Huge bolts held the guns down and I had to burn the bolts out.
 I worked 3-4 hours at a time, then would go back and rest.
 I was told that the turrets would be mounted in the mountains in preparation for a return attack.
 It took weeks to burn out the turrets and gun bolts so that floating cranes could lift the turrets out,” he said.